[updated january 2023]

 Growing native plants is gaining more and more adherents — and growing more in importance — as people see the results of our open spaces and gardens being overrun by invasive plants that crowd out the beneficial plants in our environment.
 The work of Doug Tallemy, for instance, calls for people to rethink their landscape and to create native habitat on any size piece of land (or in containers) and to reduce the area that is dedicated to lawns,.
 The benefits to wildlife and to water quality is enormous as fewer pesticides are needed to maintain this type of planting.

 Note: Our veggie, herb, and flower seeds will be available for browsing and self-service during February through mid-June on the lower level of Miller Library..

 The number of people who are trying their hand at gardening is increasing every year.
 Whether it is to improve the health of our planet by encouraging pollinator insects, or to grow food for your table, we at Hamden Public Library are ready to support your efforts by collecting and distributing seeds that are suitable for our local environment.

 The Hamden Library Seed Library project has a two-fold focus:

 We will collect, store, and distribute locally-collected seeds of native (and some non-native) plants of importance to pollinators, to enhance the availability of locally-adapted seeds

-We will share flower and vegetable seeds for the home gardener, promote gardening for all, and provide how-to workshops to inspire and engage.
+We will share flower, herb, and vegetable seeds for the home gardener, promote gardening for all, and provide how-to workshops to inspire and engage.